Frequently Asked Questions

 Interested businesses can enroll in the program at nyseg.com or rge.com or by contacting a program representative at 1.877.359.9814.
 Once enrolled to participate, an energy service representative will contact you within a few weeks to schedule your free energy assessment.

 Who will do the assessment and installation?

-The Small Business Energy Efficiency Program is being administered by Lime Energy, an implementation contractor hired by NYSEG and RG&E. Lime Energy's Energy Service Representatives (ESRs) have badges identifying them as NYSEG and RG&E contractors.
+The Small Business Direct Install Program is being administered by Lime Energy, an implementation contractor hired by NYSEG and RG&E. Lime Energy's Energy Service Representatives (ESRs) have badges identifying them as NYSEG and RG&E contractors.

 What will the installation entail?